Canopus Class Battleships

 The Canopus-class ships, though overshadowed by the revolutionary dreadnought battleships that followed, played an important role during their time.
 Their blend of speed, firepower, and shallow draught made them versatile for a variety of missions across the empire.
 Even as technological advancements outpaced them, they continued to serve with distinction, embodying the adaptability and resilience of the Royal Navy during a pivotal moment in history.

 You can get the model file pack from here.
 It includes 71 separate high resolution parts for easy printing and assembly of the model.
-When completed the model may have up to 500 hundred parts according to your configuration.
+When completed the model may have up to hundreds of parts according to your configuration.
 Your free STL file is below.
 Enjoy and share this page on your social media please.

 Comments are closed.